barbosacisco/python-code/README.md

 #### How can I help you?

 Maybe you are a beginner and this repository can contain content for you to look at it and learn from.
-If you are an advanced programmer, maybe you can find something useful  or you can help improving it by giving some tips and/or correcting code.
+If you are an advanced programmer, maybe you can find something useful or you can help improve it by giving some tips and/or correcting code.